Jumio/mobile-sdk-ios/docs/integration_faq.md

 * An imposter is trying to spoof the liveness check
 * User does not want to show their face at all, but is still trying to complete the onboarding
 * User does not look straight into the camera
-* User does not finish the first or second step of Zoom
+* User does not finish the first or second step of face scan
 * User has bad lighting conditions (too dark, too bright, reflections on face, not enough contrast, …)
 * User is covering (parts) of their face with a scarf, hat or something similar
-* A different person is using Zoom in the second step than in the first one
+* A different person is scanning their face in the second step than in the first one
 * User is not able to align his face with the oval presented during scanning

 In case an Authentication fail is returned, we recommend to allow the user between 3-5 Authentication attempts to prove their identity, before you lock the user from performing the action.
 This approach makes the most sense, as you don't want to lock out possible valid users who might not have completed the face capture task successfully for a legitimate reason.
 Don't worry about offering a potential fraudster more attempts to gain access to your system - our bullet proof liveness check does not allow them to get a successful result.